Joshie112358/StartingYesodWith_flake/Tutorial.md

   # See config/test-settings.yml for an override during tests
   database: "_env:YESOD_PGDATABASE:tutorialdb"
   poolsize: "_env:YESOD_PGPOOLSIZE:10"
 ```
 This is so we can distinguish the user, password and database.
 Now go to a terminal and run `psql -U postgres postgres`, this will enter us to the prompt `postrgres=#`.
 We now create our role with `CREATE ROLE tutorialu WITH LOGIN PASSWORD 'tutorialP';`, we will then see `CREATE ROLE` appear, which will notify us that there where no errors.

-Then run `nix develop`, this will also take a while, and once that is finished run `ghcid --command '(echo ":l app/DevelMain.hs" && cat) | cabal v2-repl' --test 'update' --warnings` (the command that is inside devel.sh).
+Next, run `nix develop`, this will also take a while, and once that is finished run `ghcid --command '(echo ":l app/DevelMain.hs" && cat) | cabal v2-repl' --test 'update' --warnings` (the command that is inside devel.sh).
 If there is an error, try again or reboot your pc or both.
 If everything goes well, we will see `Devel application launched: http://localhost:3000` appear in our console, then if we go to that url in our browser we will see our first webpage!, although at this point it will only be the default page that the template provides us; let's change that.
 But before that press Ctrl-C to end the command, then write `exit` or press Ctrl-D to exit `nix develop`, because we will run `nix develop` again in the next section.